DasBasti/Snips-DatumUhrzeit/README.md

-# Snips-DatumUhrzeit 🕑
+# Snips-Sprüche 🥴
-A date and time app for Snips.ai
+A patter app for Snips.ai

 ## Installation